-Projected Public Health Benefits for Rhode Island from the Cigarette Tax Rate Increase Percent decrease in youth smoking: 7.9% Youth under age 18 kept from becoming adult smokers: 2,300 Current adult smokers who would quit: 3,300 Premature smoking-caused deaths prevented: 1,500 5-Year number of smoking-affected births avoided: 400 5-Year health care cost savings from fewer smoking-caused lung cancer cases: \$520,000 5-Year health care cost savings from fewer smoking-affected pregnancies & births: \$1.11 million 5-Year health care cost savings from fewer smoking-caused heart attacks & strokes: \$1.25 million 5-Year Medicaid program savings for the state: \$1.44 million Long-term health care cost savings from adult & youth smoking declines: \$102.30 million
+Projected Public Health Benefits for Rhode Island from the Cigarette Tax Rate Increase Percent decrease in youth smoking: 8.0% Youth under age 18 kept from becoming adult smokers: 2,300 Current adult smokers who would quit: 3,400 Premature smoking-caused deaths prevented: 1,500 5-Year reduction in the number of smoking-affected pregnancies and births: 400 5-Year health care cost savings from fewer smoking-caused lung cancer cases: \$550,000 5-Year health care cost savings from fewer smoking-affected pregnancies & births: \$1.16 million 5-Year health care cost savings from fewer smoking-caused heart attacks & strokes: \$1.32 million 5-Year Medicaid program savings for the state: \$1.53 million Long-term health care cost savings from adult & youth smoking declines: \$106.05 million

-2.10.14 ACS CAN / March 10, 2014
+12.18.14 ACS CAN / February 11, 2015

 - Small tax increase amounts do not produce significant public health benefits or cost savings because the cigarette companies can easily offset the beneficial impact of such small increases with temporary price cuts, coupons, and other promotional discounting.
-Splitting a tax rate increase into separate, smaller increases in successive years will similarly diminish or eliminate the public health benefits and related cost savings (as well as reduce the amount of new revenues). - Raising state tax rates on other tobacco products (OTPs) to parallel the increased cigarette tax rate will bring the state additional revenue, public health benefits, and cost savings (and promote tax equity).
+Splitting a tax rate increase into separate, smaller increases in successive years will similarly diminish or eliminate the public health benefits and related cost savings (as well as reduce the amount of new revenue). - Raising state tax rates on other tobacco products (OTPs) to parallel the increased cigarette tax rate will bring the state additional revenue, public health benefits, and cost savings (and promote tax equity).
 With unequal rates, the state loses revenue each time a cigarette smoker switches to cigars, roll-your-own tobacco, or smokeless tobacco products.
-To parallel the new \$4.50 per pack cigarette tax, the state a new OTP tax rate should be a percentage of the wholesale price with minimum tax rates for each major OTP category linked to the state cigarette tax rate on a per-package or per-dose basis.
+To parallel the proposed cigarette tax, the state¢ new OTP tax rate should be a percentage of the wholesale price with minimum tax rates for each major OTP category linked to the state cigarette tax rate on a perpackage or per-dose basis.